anorris25/BeginnerCSManual/Module 4 - Functions.md

 # Module 4: Functions

+## Before you begin:
+Follow along!
+We are going to be using a free online compiler called Programiz for all of our programs.
+Link: https://www.programiz.com/python-programming/online-compiler/
+Programiz Guide:

 ## What are Functions?
 * Functions are structures that allow us to complete a series of actions in our program.
 We use them to perform tasks!
 * Example (read the comments!):